Honors Program Frequently Asked Questions

 Who is my advisor, and how do I register for the Honors courses?

 The Director of the Honors Program will assign an Honors advisor for each Honors student.
 Honors students will register for both Honors courses and regular courses with their Honors advisor.
-The courses will be identified in the schedule as exclusive to Honors Program students only, usually with a section indictor (COM 105-HON1, for example).
+The OTC identifies these courses in the schedule as exclusive to Honors program students only with a section indicator (COM 105-HON1, for example).

 Who will be with me in the Honors sections of the courses?

-Only students who are admitted into the Honors Program are eligible to enroll in the Honors selective courses, so the only students in Honors courses are part of the Honors Program.
-The enrollment in Honors courses is capped at 16 students.
-Students may receive Honors Program credit, however, if they complete upper-level math or science courses at OTC with an A or B. Consult the Director of the Honors Program for more information.
+Only students who are admitted into the Honors program are eligible to enroll in the Honors selective courses.
+Therefore, only students in Honors courses are part of the Honors program.
+OTC caps enrollment of Honors courses at 16 students.
+Students may receive Honors program credit, however, if they complete upper-level math or science courses at OTC with an A or B. Consult the Director of the Honors Program for more information.

 What if I take the HON 101 Honors Seminar course but decide I do not want to do the rest of the Honors Program requirements?
 What happens?

-If a student at any point prefers to withdraw from the Honors Program, the HON 101 Honors Seminar course will fulfill elective hours toward total hours for graduation with an Associate’s degree.
-Any other Honors Program courses, since they are general education courses, will fulfill that particular area of general education or an elective toward the Associate’s degree.
-A student would not be disadvantaged for having participated in the Program or having been enrolled in HON 101: Honors Seminar.
+If a student at any point prefers to withdraw from the Honors program, the HON 101 Honors Seminar course will fulfill elective hours toward total hours for graduation with an associate degree.
+Any other Honors program courses, since they are general education courses, will fulfill that particular area of general education or an elective toward the associate degree.
+There is no disadvantage to students who do no complete the program or who already took the HON 101: Honors Seminar.

-Since the Honors Program courses are General Education courses that have existing articulation agreements with these two institutions, their transferability to Missouri State or Drury will not change.
-However, Missouri State has agreed to accept 15 hours of the OTC Honors Program toward their 19-hour Honors College General Honors requirement.
-In addition, Drury’s Honors Program accepts the Intro course and the service-learning project for transfer into their Honors Program.
-Regardless of the institution, an OTC Honors student may have to take additional hours to be part of those Honors programs.
-As with any transfer situation, working closely with an advisor at the transfer institution is strongly recommended.
+Since the program courses are general education courses that have existing articulation agreements with these institutions, their transferability to MSU or Drury won’t change.
+However, MSU agreed to accept 15 hours of the OTC Honors Program toward their 19-hour Honors College General Honors requirement.
+In addition, Drury’s Honors program accepts the intro course and the service-learning project for transfer into their Honors program.
+Regardless of the institution, an OTC Honors student may have to take additional hours to be part of those honors programs.
+As with any transfer situation, we recommend working closely with an advisor at the transfer institution.

-Whom do I contact for more information about the Honors Program?
+Who do I contact for more information about the Honors program?

 Todd Yerby is the Director of the Honors Program.
 You may contact him at email@example.com.
-His office is located in Information Commons East 352 at the Springfield campus, and his number is 417.447.8229.
-More information is available on Facebook under “OTC Honors Program” and on the web at http://academics.otc.edu/honors/.
+His office is located in Information Commons East 352 at the Springfield campus.
+You can reach him by phone at: 417-447-8229.
+More information is available on Facebook under “OTC Honors Program” and on the web at https://academics.otc.edu/honors/.
 Please contact Todd Yerby if you are interested in more information.